Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Modelling the SED

 \section{Modelling the SED}

-When modelling the SED we always start by performing all calculations within the rest frame of the black hole, before applying the relativistic transfer functions to obtain the SED seen by a distant observer.
-The rest frame calculations are identical to those described in \citetalias{Kubota18} for the {\sc agnsed} model.
+When modelling the SED we start from the emitted spectrum in the comoving disc frame, before applying the relativistic transfer functions to obtain the SED seen by a distant observer.
+The comoving calculations are identical to those described in \citetalias{Kubota18} for the {\sc agnsed} model.
 For completeness we give a brief description of this model first, before including the relativistic transfer functions.
 Throughout we will use the standard notation for radii, where $R$ denotes the radius in physical units and $r$ is the radius in dimensionless gravitational units.
 These are related through $R = r R_{G}$, where $R_{G} = G\Mbh/c^{2}$.
 Similarly, for mass accretion rate, $\Mdot$, denotes the physical mass accretion rate in g/s, while $\mdot$ is dimensionless.
 These are related through the Eddington rate, such that $\Mdot = \mdot \Mdedd$, defined including the spin dependent efficiency $\eta(a_*)$ so that $L_{\mathrm{Edd}} = \eta(a_*) \Mdedd c^{2}$.